idaplokk-taltek-erik/imgchain/server/README.md

 Also GPT outputs broken code and steps, it is not so smart in tRPC + tanstack.

+At first I started to implement simple session-cookie authentication with JWT.
+But then I figured that it should be such common practise and started to use [better-auth](https://better-auth.vercel.app/docs/basic-usage).
+Had to glue it together with fastify.
+Otherwise pretty nice, can have out-of-the-box user/password registartion and login.
+Also it has capabilities to support google auth.

 </details>

 ## Starting the server